kpartal1/advent-of-code2023/README.md

 ### Day 7:
 This algorithm is O(nlog(n)) because it sorts the list to get the orders of the hands.
 Initially, it goes through each hand and finds its kind.
 Then it sorts that list based on a custom comparator function which is either O(1) or O(n), so I guess technically worst case the sorting is O(n<sup>2</sup>log(n)), but that's not the realistic case.

+### Day 8:
+Honestly I'm not sure what the time complexity of this one is.
+I wanna say O(n) but n is the length of the path taken by the nodes.
+Then part (b) would be O(5n) which explains the runtime difference because in this case n is pretty large.

 Notes
 -----